U.S. retail sales data point to slower economic growth

 The economy grew at a 2.6 percent annual pace in the fourth quarter.
 However, inventory and trade data for December was below the government's assumptions in the GDP report, suggesting growth could be revised to as low as a 1.8 percent rate.

-U.S. financial markets were little moved by Thursday's data, with attention focussed on details of a ceasefire agreement between Russia and Ukraine and a surprise interest rate cut and bond purchasing programme announced by Sweden's central bank.
+U.S. financial markets were little moved by Thursday's data, with attention focused on details of a ceasefire agreement between Russia and Ukraine and a surprise interest rate cut and bond purchasing program announced by Sweden's central bank.

 WAITING FOR TAKE-OFF